Zefiro/wodo-raspi-light/README.md

 wodo-raspi-light
 ================

-Raspi based controll for a LED strip in golang
+Raspi-based control for a TM1829 based LED strip in JavaScript